 For the first three months at Walter Reed Medical Center, SSG Dennison endured 28 surgeries.
 He received his first set of prosthetics shortly after starting outpatient therapy and within a few months was able to walk on them without crutches.
 A year after physical therapy, SSG Dennison signed up for the 25-mile Bataan Death March, a challenging march through the high desert terrain of White Sands Missile Range, held in honor of the Service Members who defended the Philippine Islands during World War II.
 SSG Dennison completed the route in 14 hours and “a lot of ice afterward.”

 Now medically retired, Russell has a degree in welding.
-He also enjoys snowboarding, weight lifting and shooting.
-He says a home adapted to his needs will help him with these endeavors as he would have enough space for his own work area for projects.
+He also enjoys snowboarding, weightlifting and shooting.
+He says a home adapted to his needs helps him with these endeavors as he has enough space for his own work area for projects.
 Every year, Russell makes a trip to Arkansas to honor his fallen friend and comrade.
-Without the burden of a mortgage, he says travel expenses for this annual event will be easier.
-Additionally, Russell says the open doorways will allow him to easily get to the rooms of his son and daughter when they need him.
+Without the burden of a mortgage, he says travel expenses for this annual event are easier.
+Additionally, Russell says the open doorways allows him to easily get to the rooms of his son and daughter when they need him.

 Russell and his wife Samantha are choose to build their home in Rutland, Wis., to be close to family.
 Russell says people like HFOT’s supporters truly make America the greatest country.
 “For you to give me and my family, people you hardly know, this great gift is overwhelming and I am blessed.
 I know myself and fellow Soldiers are not forgotten and we have amazing people like you to help us and offer your support,” he says.
 “From the bottom of my heart I am truly grateful and will continue to be for the rest of my life.”